safe-global/safe-docs/source/services/relay.md

     "owners": ["<address>"],
     "threshold": "int", // min 1
     "s": "stringified-int", // (0 "< s "< secp256k1n / 2 + 1)
-    "gasToken": "<address>", // optional, address of ERC20 token that should be used for gas payment }
+    "paymentToken": "<address>", // optional, address of ERC20 token that should be used for paying the contract deployment }
 ```